vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 It is important to mention that by default, the properties not assigned by the user won't be visible in the DOM unless the user set them during the running process.
 This does not imply any change in the normal reflect behavior.

+You might be thinking about how to monitor the automatic changes made by the reflect behavior.
+Well, Eon provides a bunch of events, which include the [onPropertyChanged](#!version=latest&mode=tutorial&file=entries%2FIntroduction.md&link=Life-cycle) and [onAttributeChanged](#!version=latest&mode=tutorial&file=entries%2FIntroduction.md&link=Life-cycle) which you can hook to.
+Also, you can listen to a property value change even if `reflect = false`, setting the property `observe = true`.

 [Life-cycle]<>